-For ULP, inflationary pressure is limited to only a small number of inflation linked benefits (primarily funeral plans and inflation linked annuities) and expenses.
-We aim to manage this risk through asset and liability matching to ensure that appropriate assets are held.
+The last two years have seen inflationary pressures impact much of the economy.
+For ULP, inflationary impacts are limited to only a small number of inflation linked benefits (primarily funeral plans and inflation linked annuities) and expenses.
+Inflation risk continues to be managed through asset and liability matching to ensure that appropriate assets are held to match the inflation linked benefits.
+Whilst inflation has reduced in recent months, we will continue to monitor the impacts of both inflation and recessionary pressures and manage the risks appropriately.

-After persistency risk, the next largest underwriting risk is expense risk.
-As a closed book consolidator, managing expenses is critical to the success of ULP due to fixed expenses becoming a larger proportion of total expenses as policies run-off.
-The business model relies on ULP continuing to obtain and efficiently integrate a steady stream of acquisitions.
+The next largest underwriting risk after persistency is expense risk.
+As the number of policies reduce, managing expenses is critical to the success of ULP to avoid fixed expenses becoming a larger proportion of total expenses.
+The longer-term business model relies on ULP bringing in new policies either through BPA or as a result of other acquisitions.
 In the absence of future additional policies, there is a risk that diseconomies of scale will require additional cost savings to be made, which may result in a subsequent challenge to retain top talent.
-A key part of the ongoing strategy will be to find further opportunities to improve the Company's efficiency and reduce costs in an appropriate and controlled manner.
+A key part of the ongoing strategy is to find further opportunities to improve the Company's efficiency and reduce costs in an appropriate and controlled manner.